extension-js/docs/Development/Modern CSS.md

 In the early days of web development, CSS was challenging due to its limitations in scalability and maintainability.
 CSS preprocessors provided a way to organize stylesheets modularly, leading to the evolution of modern CSS practices.

-`extension-create` supports different ways of processing (more precisely, pre-processing and post-processing) CSS in your extension and offers some built-in tools to speed up the addition of styles into your browser extension.
+`Extension` supports different ways of processing (more precisely, pre-processing and post-processing) CSS in your extension and offers some built-in tools to speed up the addition of styles into your browser extension.

 ## Feature Support

-In addition to regular `*.css` files, `extension-create` also supports the following file extensions and CSS utilities:
+In addition to regular `*.css` files, `Extension` also supports the following file extensions and CSS utilities:

 | feature name | description | extension|
 |-|-|-|